ayubshahab/ayubshahab/README.md

   </p>
   <br>
   <p>
     If you would like to know more about me, please feel free to send me a message.
-I am always eager to hear from others and expand my network on LinkedIn.
+I am always eager to hear from others and expand my network.
   </p>
 </details>